 Our Town uses groundwater that is supplied to us by four wells that are drilled into an underground aquifer.
 An aquifer, quite simply, is an underground geological formation that contains water.
-Raw water is withdrawn from these four wells and is mixed together as it travels into the water treatment plants.
-At the treatment plants the raw water travels through a series of iron removal filters.
+Raw water is withdrawn from four wells and is mixed together as it travels into the water treatment plant.
+At the treatment plant the raw water travels through a series of iron removal filters.
 Chlorine is injected to assure the water's purity and then the finished water is pumped into your home or business.
-During 2011, the St. John Water Treatment Plants pumped in excess of 555,910,000 gallons of drinking water.
+During 2012, the St. John Water Treatment Plant pumped in excess of 640,850,000 gallons of drinking water.